1. China is an attractive location for international business expansion. This may involved opening a company in China.

 Calculating the registered capital for the WFOE can help the business better leverage its finances to acquire the support it needs and to avoid expensive problems in the future that are based on the company’s registered capital.

-The registered is deposited into a Chinese bank.
+The registered capital is deposited into a Chinese bank.
 However, these funds are not frozen.
 The foreign business can use the funds to manage their business operations.

 Therefore, it is important to have more in an investment than just the minimum required investment.
 This is simply the lowest amount possible you will need to initially fund your business.